irtiq7/irtiq7.github.io/readme.md

-## Project Description
+## Personal Blog

 This is my blog to share my passion for cutting edge technology and my day to day experiments